icedland/iced/README.md

             decoder.InstructionPointer = exampleCodeRIP;
             ulong endRip = decoder.InstructionPointer + (uint)exampleCode.Length;

+            // This list is faster than List<Instruction> since it uses refs to the Instructions
+            // instead of copying them (each Instruction is 32 bytes in size).
+It has a ref indexer,
+            // and a ref iterator.
+Add() uses 'in' (ref readonly). var instructions = new InstructionList();
+            while (decoder.InstructionPointer < endRip) {
+                // The method allocates an uninitialized element at the end of the list and
+                // returns a reference to it which is initialized by Decode(). decoder.Decode(out instructions.AllocUninitializedElement());
+            }

             // Formatters: Masm*, Nasm*, Gas* (AT&T) and Intel* (Intel XED) var formatter = new NasmFormatter();
             formatter.Options.AddDigitSeparators = true;
             formatter.Options.DigitSeparator = "`";
             formatter.Options.FirstOperandCharIndex = 10;
             var output = new StringBuilderFormatterOutput();
-            while (decoder.InstructionPointer < endRip) {
-                decoder.Decode(out var instr);
+            // Use InstructionList's ref iterator (C# 7.3) to prevent copying 32 bytes every iteration foreach (ref var instr in instructions) {
-                // Don't use instr.ToString(), it allocates more, only shows masm syntax and you can't change any options formatter.Format(ref instr, output);
+                // Don't use instr.ToString(), it allocates more, uses masm syntax and default options formatter.Format(ref instr, output);
                 Console.WriteLine($"{instr.IP64:X16} {output.ToStringAndReset()}");
             }